Where to promote a competition

 Share on social media

-Share on Twitter, Instagram and Facebook using hashtags like #win, #giveaway & #competition – you can also add #FreebieFriday or #WinItWednesday to your posts.
+Share on Twitter, Instagram and Facebook using hashtags like #win, #giveaway & #competition (use #UKgiveaway and #UKcompetition too) – you can also add #FreebieFriday or #WinItWednesday to your posts.
 Just because your giveaway is on Instagram doesn’t mean you can’t advertise it on Twitter or Facebook too – just be sure to include a direct link to your Instagram post or profile, so it’s easy for people to get straight to the competition.

 Advertise your competition in your Instagram stories – if you don’t have enough followers to include a direct link to the comp, send people to the ‘link in bio’ to enter – you can either change this link temporarily to go directly to your competition, or use a free tool such as Linktree to add several links to your bio.

 Use the facility to pin a post to the top of your Facebook page or Twitter profile so people can spot it.
-Tweet your comp to me @superluckydi, and I’ll retweet to my followers.
+Tag me in your comp or DM a link to @superluckydi, and I’ll retweet to my followers or share in my Insta story.

 Consider sharing a link to your prize promotion in Facebook groups relevant to your business, or to the prize.
 For example, a comp to win a meal at a local restaurant would probably be appreciated in a local community chat group.
 Always check group rules before you post – and make sure you engage in the group too, rather than dropping a link and then leaving.